ArianaPapantonio/ArianaPapantonio/README.md

 ## 🎓 Bootcamp Projects (Adalab)

+These were the final projects for each module of the **Adalab Data Analytics Bootcamp**, combining data sources, analysis, and visualization tools:

 - [**Module 1 – Classic Games in Python**](https://github.com/ArianaPapantonio/Final_project_module_1)
   Developed interactive console games using **structured and object-oriented programming** in Python.